 Pupils should not bring drinks for morning break, as access to water is available in classrooms.

 Snack for Nursery and Reception

 A health snack is provided for children in Nursery and Reception, we ask parents/carers for a small contribution of £1.00 per week, towards daily snack, which is payable through our school payment system, School Money.
 We offer payment plans and discounted payment, please speak to the administration team for further information.

 All pupils in Foundation Stage and Key Stage 1 are entitled to a piece of fresh fruit every day.

 All pupils currently take part in this scheme and are encouraged to eat the fruit rather than crisps, biscuits, etc.

 School asks that parents refrain from sending children in with sweets, chocolates and crisps into school.

-Chewing gum is not allowed in school.
+Nuts and Chewing gum are not allowed in school.